 Consumer Voice Part II

 The purpose of Consumer Voice Part II is to help individuals with intellectual and developmental disabilities, who may or may not be receiving services with HealthWest, to grow in their self-advocacy capabilities.
 This comprehensive program was created to build upon the foundation established by the original Consumer Voice program, which The Arc initiated in 2002.
 That program was effective in moving the needle for self-advocates by facilitating the representation of consumers on various HealthWest committees.
-The redesigned program will expand that effort by helping individuals to pinpoint and participate in activities that they are interested in and that will contribute to their growth in areas of self-advocacy.
+The redesigned program has grown and expanded that effort by helping individuals to pinpoint and participate in activities that they are interested in and that contribute to their growth in areas of self-advocacy.

 Increased knowledge, social skill building, and increased self-esteem, are just some of the results for adults with developmental disabilities.